Anson2251/toPage/README.md

     document.body.appendChild(newPage);
 }

-var a4Page = toPage.toSize("body", "A4");   // param@1 is an HTML Element or CSS Selector
+let a4Page = toPage.toSize("body", "A4");   // param@1 is an HTML Element or CSS Selector
                                             // param@2 is the page size

 ```